OluTshegz/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Task 6.
 Welcome: (6-firstdirectory) - creates a directory named my_first_directory in the /tmp/ directory.
 # Task 7.
 Betty in my first directory: (7-movethatfile) - moves the file betty from /tmp/ to /tmp/my_first_directory.
 # Task 8.
 Bye bye Betty: (8-firstdelete) - deletes the file betty from /tmp/my_first_directory.
+# Task 9.
+Bye bye My first directory: (9-firstdirdeletion) - deletes the directory my_first_directory that is in the /tmp directory.